ART IN PLACE

-Confluence will take place along the Canning Beach Road foreshore from Thursday, 21 June To Sunday 24 June 2018, nightly from 6:00pm to 8.30pm.
+Confluence took place along the Canning Beach Road foreshore from Thursday, 21 June To Sunday 24 June 2018, nightly from 6:00pm to 8.30pm.
+Visit our Facebook page for photos.

 After the success of the inaugural program, the Open Studios will return in 2018.
 Visit artists' studios, hear talks and demonstrations on September 8 and 9, 2018.